About the Division on Aging

-Assisting seniors, caregivers, persons with disabilities and individuals with low income to achieve improved health and greater independence.
+Assisting seniors, caregivers, persons with disabilities to achieve improved health and greater independence.

 We envision a community that empowers and supports individuals to live and age with dignity and choice.